Looking for the perfect London Bridge pub for your next drink?

 The building dates back from the 17th century, when it was an esteemed tea dealer’s factory.
 It was eventually tastefully converted into a pub, preserving many of the character-filled elements such as a beautiful big antique clock.

-They have a classic British pub menu which has options from fresh salads to hearty burgers.
+They have a classic British pub menu that has options from fresh salads to hearty burgers.
 There’s also beer and a generous selection of whiskey and gin to choose from.

 Read Next: Cool Things to do in London Bridge